esluyter/ESTimeline/README.md

 - Easy to export timeline to IDE as plain text and load it back again

 ## Hypothetical features
+- GUI editing
+  - Bulk editing selected clip parameters
+  - Snap to clips and/or to grid
+- Time features
+  - Non-linearity: loop points, wait points, etc.
+  - Indeterminacy: probability for clips not to play?
+  - Clock follow: e.g. sync up with an Ableton timeline or midi show control
+- Track/clips
   - Set default params per track (e.g. pan: -1)
   - Name clips to access them from other clips - e.g. to set Synth params
   - Reference clips to create clones that all change together
-- Better GUI editing
+- Envelopes
-  - Selecting / bulk editing clips
-  - Insert / delete time
-  - Snap clips to each other and to grid
   - More live interaction - e.g. map a controller to a bus and record its movements to an envelope
   - Higher dimensional envelopes - e.g. movement through x/y space
-- Playback and record audio files; easily access this Buffer for further manipulation
+- Playback and record audio files
+  - easily access this Buffer for further manipulation
-- Non-linearity: loop points, wait points, etc.
-- Indeterminacy: chance for clip not to play?
-- Clock follow: e.g. sync up with an Ableton timeline or midi show control
+- Library integration
-- ddwPlug integration -- simplify bus routing for modulation
+  - ddwPlug -- simplify bus routing for modulation
-- jitlib integration -- ditto
+  - jitlib -- ditto
-- clothesline integration -- put whole .scd files on the timeline
+  - clothesline -- put whole .scd files on the timeline
-- VSTPlugin integration, somehow..... this could be a can of worms
+  - VSTPlugin, somehow..... this could be a can of worms

 ## Issues
 1. Although I've tried to make it pleasant, the GUI based code editing environment does not syntax highlight, autocomplete, etc -- for this reason I've added "Open in IDE" / "Copy from IDE" buttons as necessary.